The Amish are one of the most rapidly-growing populations in North America

 At the same time, the drop in births has been relatively small, and robust family sizes remain typical among Amish families.
-The Amish population has increased from roughly 5,000 at the turn of the 20th century, to a quarter-million today, a pace of growth likely to continue.
+The Amish population has increased from roughly 5,000 at the turn of the 20th century, to over 350,000 today, a pace of growth likely to continue.

 For further information, see: